cesareiv/todo/README.md

 ![Todo2003](todo2013.gif)

 ## Getting Started
 You will need Docker Desktop installed to run this app.
 Defaults to a development enviornment.
+Build version possible.
 Visit https://www.docker.com/ to get started there.

 ## To Build
 ```bash